 More common in the warm season

-Thunderstorms mainly occur in summer, when there is sufficient heat and humidity for the air to rise and for Cumulonimbus clouds to form.
+Thunderstorms mainly occur in summer, when there is sufficient heat and humidity forthe air to rise and for cumulonimbus clouds to form.
 Thunderstorms are relatively uncommon in autumn and winter.
-At that time of year, they are associated with a cold front, and occur either with a strong updraft zone and rapid cooling as the cold front is passing through, or behind the cold front, where small thunderstorms can sometimes develop.
+When they do occur at that time, they are associated with a cold front, and they either develop when the cold front passes through, because of the strong updraft zone and rapid cooling, or after the front has passed, when their formation is caused by the unstable cold air.

 Thunderstorm and lightning frequency in Switzerland